 Mountaineering courses move through high mountain terrain and focus on preparation for a peak attempt.
-Successful peak climbs require patience, efficiency, and teamwork to reach the summit, and may involve roped climbing on snow and/or rock.
-Students will start by learning backpacking skills, map and compass navigation, and Leave No Trace ethics, and progress to basic mountaineering skills.
-The Instructor-to-student ratio is never more than 1:5 during this section, allowing for personal coaching from our expert climbing and mountaineering Instructors on the physical techniques of mountaineering, as well as tailoring the curriculum to the interests and aptitudes of individual course participants.
+Successful peak climbs require patience, efficiency and teamwork to reach the summit, and may involve roped climbing on snow and/or rock.
+Students will start by learning backpacking skills, map and compass navigation, Leave No Trace ethics and progress to basic mountaineering skills.
+The instructor-to-student ratio is never more than 1:5 during this section, allowing for personal coaching from our expert climbing and mountaineering instructors on the physical techniques of mountaineering, as well as tailoring the curriculum to the interests and aptitudes of individual course participants.

 Service to others and to our environment is a core value of Outward Bound and is integrated into each course.
 Groups follow Leave No Trace ethics as they engage in acts of service while leading and supporting fellow participants.
 Students see the impact of their actions firsthand, and may develop a desire to continue service in their home communities.